 To bring the monkey back from brink of extinction, the Conservancy and partners are:

 - Tracking monkeys.
 Using GIS technology and GPS collars, we're gaining a better understanding of the ecology and conservation needs of the monkey species while developing an innovative range-wide conservation plan.

 - Protecting their homes.
-We're patrolling of the forests that harbor the 15 remaining sub-populations of the Yunnan golden monkey and helped establish Laojun Mountain National Park, home to two of the most genetically important remaining golden monkey groups.
+We're patrolling the forests that harbor the 15 remaining sub-populations of the Yunnan golden monkey and we helped establish Laojun Mountain National Park, home to two of the most genetically important remaining golden monkey groups.

 - Asking local people to help.
 We're using environmental education to teach local villages about the value of the monkey and local forest habitat while enlisting their support.